Skip to content

 This is extremely important so that item states are updated within the Datapool in Maestro.

-Manipulating a Datapool item
+Manipulating Datapool items

 In addition to reporting the finishing state of an item, we can perform other operations in the code.